awsdocs/amazon-glacier-developer-guide/doc_source/tagging-vaults.md

 # Tagging Your Amazon S3 Glacier Vaults<a name="tagging-vaults"></a>

-You can assign your own metadata to Amazon S3 Glacier \(Glacier\) vaults in the form of tags\.
+You can assign your own metadata to Amazon S3 Glacier \(S3 Glacier\) vaults in the form of tags\.
 A *tag* is a key\-value pair that you define for a vault\.
 For basic information about tagging, including restrictions on tags, see [Tagging Amazon S3 Glacier Resources](tagging.md)\.

 The following topics describe how you can add, list, and remove tags for vaults\.